 Beware, this is a story that begs to be exaggerated.
 I was at IBM at the time but not close enough to these events for this to be a first hand telling; nor was I close enough to these circles.

 The Stretch was an IBM project to build a transistorized super computer 100 times as fast as the IBM 704, a popular tube machine.
 It was shopped around for a while to various potential first customers, including Los Alamos and Livermore.
 It sounded too far off for Livermore who soon thereafter contracted with Remington Rand for the LARC.
 Los Alamos contracted with IBM for the first Stretch (aka IBM 7030).
 IBM had built no substantial transistorized machines and the Stretch was to be very substantial.
 A packaging of transistors had to be engineered along with the necessary design automation.
 This involved using Gardner Denver machines that would automatically wire wrap hundreds of thousands of wires around pins to build one such machine.
-Another new development was a 2 μs core memory to go along with the machine.
+Another new development was a 2 μs core memory for the machine.

 The logic design of the machine pioneered overlapped execution of machine instructions, although Remington Rand was doing their own pioneering in this area for the LARC.
 A substantial effort was also aimed at an OS, and Fortran compiler.